MicrosoftDocs/ATADocs/ATPDocs/notifications.md

 # Defender for Identity notifications in Microsoft 365 Defender

-Microsoft Defender for Identity provides Microsoft 365 Defender notifications for health issues and security alerts, either via email notifications or to a Syslog server.
+Microsoft Defender for Identity provides notifications for health issues and security alerts, either via email notifications or to a Syslog server.

 This article describes how to configure Defender for Identity notifications so that you're aware of any health issues or security alerts detected.